(How) Learning Rates Regulate Catastrophic Overtraining: Conclusion

 In this paper, we studied catastrophic forgetting in LLMs and its amplification over pretraining, known as catastrophic overtraining.
 We first showed that, for \emph{a fixed base checkpoint and varying finetuning LRs}, lower finetuning LRs implicitly regularize toward preserving pretrained features, thereby mitigating forgetting.
 We then explained this effect through the different per-step scaling of loss and feature drift with LR.
 We reproduced the same phenomenon in diagonal-network models and found that increasing model sharpness has an effect analogous to increasing the finetuning learning rate.
 This connection led us to examine \emph{fixed finetuning LR across different base checkpoints}.
 Since lower pretraining LRs increase base-model sharpness, our results suggest that overtraining is driven by LR decay rather than token budget alone.
 Our experiments support this view.

 Our findings tell a dual story of the influence of LRs on catastrophic forgetting and overtraining.
 Lower \emph{finetuning} LRs preserve base-model features better and reduce forgetting, whereas lower \emph{pretraining} LRs increase sharpness and make forgetting worse.
-This suggests two practical recommendations: using the smallest finetuning LR that still achieves acceptable in-distribution performance, and avoiding pretraining LR decay in favor of annealing the LR only during post-training, as also suggested by \cite{yano2026pre}.
+This suggests two practical recommendations: